eyuael/BunPM/README.md

 # Bun Process Manager

 A Bun-native process manager inspired by PM2 that leverages Bun's built-in tools and APIs to provide fast, efficient process management for Node.js and Bun applications.
+(STILL IN PROGRESS)

 ## Installation